Your health is important to you but think about your habits. Many of us have habits that are, shall we say, less than good for us.

-Take a moment to think about it.
+Please take a moment to think about it.
 What can you be grateful for?
 Be it the fact that you have a job and a home, or something else besides, ponder on them and enjoy the physical and mental health benefits of your change of thinking.

 #7: Make it a Habit to…Exercise more

 We already touched upon this earlier, but there’s no harm in repeating it.
-You see, we should all exercise more, as by improving our fitness levels, we can do much to care for our bodies and our minds.
+You see, we should all exercise more, as by improving our fitness levels, we can do much to care for our bodies and minds.

 So, make it a habit to fit more exercise into your day.

 You might want to get up earlier in the day.
-Not only will this give you time to eat a healthier breakfast, but it will give you time to go for a longer walk than usual with the dog, or give you more time to exercise at home.
+Not only will this give you time to eat a healthier breakfast, but it will give you time to go for a longer walk than usual with the dog or give you more time to exercise at home.

 Instead of using your car to get to work, you might want to get into the habit of walking or cycling to your workplace instead.
 If you use public transport, you might want to get into the habit of getting off a stop early and walking the rest of the way.